 Next: Spike is producing this new version of a beloved dark comedy.

-In the black comedy Heathers from 1988, a high school girl (Winona Ryder) plots to kill the members of a school clique.
+In the black comedy Heathers from 1988, a high school girl (Winona Ryder) and her psychopathic boyfriend (Christian Slater) kill the members of a school clique.
 It did not do very well at the box office when it first came out, but it has since become a cult favorite.

 According to The Hollywood Reporter, the thinking is that the show will be an anthology, with each season following a different group of “Heathers.”